CyVerse-learning-materials/foss/docs/faq.md

 -   **Continuous Integration:** (CI) is testing automation to check that the application is not broken whenever new commits are integrated into the main branch
--   **Continuous Delivery:** (CD) is an extension of \'continuous integration\' to make sure that you can release new changes in a sustainable way
+-   **Continuous Delivery:** (CD) is an extension of 'continuous integration' to make sure that you can release new changes in a sustainable way
--   **Continuous Deployment:** a step further than \'continuous delivery\', every change that passes all stages of your production pipeline is released
+-   **Continuous Deployment:** a step further than 'continuous delivery', every change that passes all stages of your production pipeline is released
--   **Continuous Development:** a process for iterative software development and is an umbrella over several other processes including \'continuous integration\', \'continuous testing\',
+-   **Continuous Development:** a process for iterative software development and is an umbrella over several other processes including 'continuous integration', 'continuous testing', 'continuous delivery' and 'continuous deployment'
-    \'continuous delivery\' and \'continuous deployment\'
 -   **Continuous Testing:** a process of testing and automating software development.
 -   **CRAN:** The [Comprehensive R Archive